View John Bursey's Obituary on emissourian.com and share memories

 |

+Among his survivors are his wife, Frances Bursey, Washington; three children, Patricia Sadler and husband Steve, Gillespie, Ill., Michael Bursey and wife Mary, and Tina Lipshitz, all of St. Clair; 13 grandchildren; many great-grandchildren; siblings-in-law, Nancy and David Howell; other relatives and friends.

+He was preceded in death by two sons, James Bursey, in 1966, and John Bursey, in 1987; his parents; and one sister, Jewell French.

-A funeral service for John R. Bursey, 84, Washington, will be Thursday, Jan.
-23, at 1 p.m. at Nieburg-Vitt, Miller Funeral Home, Washington.
+Visitation was held Thursday, Jan.
+23, from 10 a.m. to 1 p.m. at Nieburg-Vitt, Miller Funeral Home, Washington, with a funeral service beginning at 1 p.m.